jalama/drupdates/docs/index.md

 to meet the needs of your Drupal site(s) and development system(s).

 Please note out of the box the following settings are assumed:
-- SQLite is the database storing your Drupal site
+- SQLite will use Drupdates to build your site, as it's easier and faster.
+Keep in mind Drupdates only cares about your code and doesn't touch your content or your data.
 - Only Security updates are being run
 - You Drupal sites are being installed at $HOME/.drupdates/builds
 - sendmail will be used to email reports (other options are printing to the screen,